-METHAMPHETAMINE TESTING INFORMATION SHEET FOR REAL ESTATE AGENTS AND CLIENTS
+METHAMPHETAMINE TESTING INFORMATION SHEET FOR REAL ESTATE AGENTS

 There is a steady increase in the use of methamphetamine (otherwise called ‘P’ or meth) throughout most sectors of society and the NZ Ministry of Health Drug Use Statistics suggest that ±3% of the NZ population use methamphetamine on a regular basis.
 This is approximately 140,000 people.

 Methamphetamine is relatively easy to manufacture but because illegal manufacture seriously contaminates a dwelling and leaves obvious traces, most methamphetamine is manufactured away from city residential properties in more remote locations and rural properties.

 Nevertheless, methamphetamine is still manufactured in local neighbourhoods and from time to time we come across properties where there is serious contamination either from heavy use or from an amateur laboratory.
 In such cases properties need decontamination by a trained team.
 This may involve complete replacement of interior wall and ceiling linings and carpets.
 Fortunately such situations are very rare.

 The commonest situation we find is contamination from individual use and minor traces are relatively easy to remedy by steam cleaning of carpets and/or thorough washing of walls and interior surfaces.